yoichio/public-documents/multiranges.md

 - ```multiple-addstaticrange``` enables webauthor to create multiple ranges with ```addStaticRange``` method.

 ### No overwrapping
-Any modes don't create/allow overwrapping Ranges.
+Any mode doesn't create/allow overwrapping Ranges.

 ### Editing functionality for user
 We offer user only